wwmoraes/kubegraph/README.md

 If your graphviz installation has been compiled with pango, cairo and rsvg, you'll also be able to generate static formats as png or jpeg.
-Do note that currently kubegraph uses svg icons, and cairo mess up when generating raster images with those (namely they'll either look blurred or won't be drawed at all).
+Do note that currently kubegraph uses svg icons, and cairo mess up when generating raster images with those (namely they'll either look blurred or won't be drawn at all).
 A future version will address this by using raster icons.

 ### How to add support for a single/suite of custom resource definitions